content-left-bg.png

 The process is outlined in the role responsibilities of each individual employee group specified in the ‘Responsibilities’ section of this procedure.

-Detailed information concerning the established protocols for the intake and assessment (DoE employees only) of referrals and complaints to the Intake and Assessment unit is located on the Integrity and Employee Relations OnePortal page (DoE employees only).
+Detailed information concerning the established protocols for the Intake Referral and Partnerships (DoE employees only) of referrals and complaints to the Intake Referral and Partnerships unit is located on the How to make a complaint page (DoE employees only).

 Definitions